 This page explains:

-- the purpose of the affordable housing policy
+- the purpose of discounted market housing

 - the level of discounts that can be expected